PyFR/PyFR/doc/src/user_guide.rst

 Backends
 --------

-The backend components detail how the solver will be configured for specific computational resources.
-The while the section ``[backend]`` is required, the other configurations are optional.
-If a hardware specific backend configuration is omitted, then PyFR will fall back to in built default settings; however, for best performance it is advisable to configure those backends applicable for your target hardware.
+The backend sections detail how the solver will be configured for a range of different hardware platforms.
+If a hardware specific backend section is omitted, then PyFR will fall back to built-in default settings.

 [backend]
 ^^^^^^^^^